Linear algebra (dolfinx::la)#

 Set assembled left-hand side matrix A.

-Factorallowing use of previously computed permutations when solving with new matrix A.- Parameters:
+For advanced use with SuperLU_DIST option Factor allowing use of previously computed permutations when solving with new matrix A.

 A – Assembled left-hand side matrix.

-int solve(const Vector<T> &b, Vector<T> &u) const
+int solve(const Vector<T> &b, Vector<T> &u) const#

 Solve linear system Au = b.